Alex-BusNet/Reveles/README.md

 Required space (Host machine): 10 GB (During setup and build.
 This can be reduced later.)

 ## Tools needed
+> NOTE: We will download each of these when appropriate in the walkthrough.
+This is just a list of what we will be installing.

 + Any linux distro (I did this successfully on Ubuntu 16.04 LTS)
 + [Latest version of QtCreator](https://www.qt.io/download-qt-for-application-development "Qt Latest download")
++ WiringPi
++ Raspicam
 + Reveles project (obviously)
++ CMake
 + Git
 + A Raspberry Pi running Raspbian Stretch